Synthetic Data: How we know it is just as good as real data

 To create the data of an artificial person, you now do a small experiment: first, you flip a coin.
 If it lands on heads, you mark down “female”.
 If it lands on tails, you mark down “male”.
 Next, you roll a die.
 If it lands on the face with six eyes (a chance of 1/6), you mark down “blue eyes”.
 If it lands on any other face (1, 2, 3, 4 or 5, a chance of 5/6), you mark down “brown eyes”.

-If you repeat this experiment a thousand times, you obtain an entirely synthetic population that has all the statistical and mathematical properties of the real population (by a theorem called “the law of large numbers”).
+If you repeat this experiment many times, you obtain an entirely synthetic population that has all the statistical and mathematical properties of the real population (by a theorem called “the law of large numbers”).
 Yet, none of the records you create correspond to individuals in the real population.

 Generative AI operates in a similar, though obviously more sophisticated fashion.
-In the thought experiment, it is required that you have advanced prior knowledge about the population.
+The thought experiment requires advanced prior knowledge about the population.
 When using generative AI, no prior knowledge is needed: all relevant patterns are extracted directly from the data by the technology.
 These patterns are far beyond human comprehension, meaning that the realism of the synthetic data is unparalleled.
 Anomalies, statistical and causal dependencies, and hidden patterns are all replicated directly and effortlessly.

 Preserving Statistically Relevant Patterns